w3c/webidl2.js/README.md

 * `type`: Always "interface".
 * `name`: The name of the interface
 * `partial`: A boolean indicating whether it's a partial interface.
-* `members`: An array of interface members (attributes, methods, etc.).
+* `members`: An array of interface members (attributes, operations, etc.).
 Empty if there are none.
 * `inheritance`: A string giving the name of an interface this one inherits from, `null` otherwise.
   **NOTE**: In v1 this was an array, but multiple inheritance is no longer supported so this didn't make sense.